EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-29-liquid-rss.md

 RSS and Atom feeds are still quite used in some places like Mastodon for example where for each user it automatically generates an RSS feed that you can get their posts from.
 My own feed is the following: <https://toot.cat/@DPSsys.rss> and you can put it in Thunderbird or similar.

-There are also more modernized versions of RSS where it has more befome a push protocol rather than a pull protocol using things such as [websub](https://www.w3.org/TR/websub/) which used to be called pubsubhubbub which [YouTube uses](https://developers.google.com/youtube/v3/guides/push_notifications) to notify on new videos.
+There are also more modernized versions of RSS where it has more become a push protocol rather than a pull protocol using things such as [websub](https://www.w3.org/TR/websub/) which used to be called pubsubhubbub which [YouTube uses](https://developers.google.com/youtube/v3/guides/push_notifications) to notify on new videos.

 You can do many fun things with RSS feeds like make bots that read them and post new articles on social media whenever they arrive [such as this blog has](https://ellietheyeen.github.io/2023/10/29/Making-a-simple-RSS-to-Mastodon-poster-powered-by-GitHub-hooks.html).